ohmp/james-project/src/adr/0031-distributed-mail-queue.md

 the condition are marked as deleted in *enqueuedMailsV3*.
  - Upon **getSize**, we perform a browse and count the returned elements.

-The distributed mail queue required a fine tuned configuration, which mostly depends of the count of Cassandra servers, and of the mailQueue throughput:
+The distributed mail queue requires a fine tuned configuration, which mostly depends of the count of Cassandra servers, and of the mailQueue throughput:
  - **sliceWindow** is the time period of a slice.
 All the elements of **enqueuedMailsV3** sharing the same slice are retrieved at once.
 The bigger, the more elements are going to be read at once, the less frequent browse start update